sitepoint-editors/awesome-symfony/README.md

 ## Miscellaneous

  * [AnhTaggableBundle](https://github.com/hilobok/AnhTaggableBundle) - Bundle provides integration of doctrine-extensions-taggable, adds form types for editing tag and tagging.
+ * [AntennaBundle](https://github.com/flint/AntennaBundle) - Makes it easier to integrate Antenna (and through it JWT) authentication.
  * [APYBreadcrumbTrailBundle](https://github.com/Abhoryo/APYBreadcrumbTrailBundle) - This bundle provides annotations and PHP methods to generate a breacrumb trail.
  * [APYDataGridBundle](https://github.com/Abhoryo/APYDataGridBundle) - Datagrid Bundle.
  * [BazingaFakerBundle](https://github.com/willdurand/BazingaFakerBundle) - Put the awesome Faker library into the Symfony2 DIC and populate your database with fake data.